-Generally, the answer is no. The vanilla bean pod is full of vanillin, the naturally-occurring oil that gives vanilla its sweet taste.
-Through the arduous process of harvesting vanilla beans the bean is heated, bacteria has been killed and the oils sweated out to give the vanilla its sweet aroma.
-Rinsing them in water or alcohol will remove some of the oils or dry the pod unnecessarily.
-In the occasional and infrequent instance where small imperfections are present, it may make sense to wipe the outside of the bean with a towel dampened with alcohol.
-(Discussed in more detail below.)
+Generally, the answer within most online communities is, no. Their logic is that the vanilla bean pod is full of vanillin, the naturally-occurring oil that gives vanilla its sweet taste.
+Through the arduous process of harvesting vanilla beans the bean is heated, bacteria has been killed and the oils sweated out to give the vanilla its sweet aroma and protective coating that keeps bacteria from growing.
+Rinsing them in water or alcohol may remove some of the oils or dry the pod unnecessarily, especially if they are going into your alcohol immediately to make vanilla extract.

-Care and Storage
+Care and Storage of Vanilla Beans

 When you receive your vanilla beans, we recommend that they are used quickly.
 If you are using the beans to make vanilla extract, it's a good practice to have the spirits and bottles before you buy the beans, so you can put the beans into the spirits immediately upon arrival.
 Do not remove the beans from their vacuum-sealed pouch until they are ready to be used.
 Once the pouch is opened, the clock is ticking.